-- The contributed funds can be invested.
+#2 – The contributed funds can be invested.

-- The balance can be used for qualified medical expenses (for life).
+#4 – The balance can be used for qualified medical expenses (for life).

-- Upon death, the account can be transferred to a beneficiary for them to use for qualified medical expenses.
+#6 – Upon death, the account can be transferred to a beneficiary for them to use for qualified medical expenses.

-- Employers can contribute to your HSA if they choose.
+#7 – Employers can contribute to your HSA if they choose.
 Free money?
 Yes, please!

-The addition of the HSA as a savings vehicle for my healthcare currently and into retirement is a great bonus.
+The addition of the HSA as a savings vehicle for Roger’s healthcare currently and into retirement is a great bonus.

 The Allowable Contribution Limits

 Each year the contributions may change slightly, so it is advisable to check your resources prior to making contributions for the year.

-As an individual on a high-deductible health plan, you will only be able to make additional contributions of $2,400 to the plan for the calendar year 2017, for a total contribution of $3,400.
+As an individual on a high-deductible health plan, you will only be able to make additional contributions of $2,450 to the plan for the calendar year 2018, for a total contribution of $3,450.

 Consider Your Options

-The high-deductible health insurance plan and HSA are right for me, but please understand that it may not be the best option for you.
+The combination of the HDHP and HSA are right for Roger, but please understand that it may not be the best option for you.